RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Experiments

 In Table \ref{tab:DenoisingResults} are shown the denoising results of the various methods on the three cameras.
 We computed the PSNR, SSIM, and VSNR values between the denoised and the best GT estimate which is the average of the two clean images.

-Note the high values prior to denoising given by the SSIM.
-We believe the high measurement values are due to our alignment procedure preserving a lot of the image structure while still being noisy.
+Note the high values given by the SSIM prior to denoising and the lower values for two cameras after denoising.
+It is not clear how to interpret the SSIM results since the other two measures (PSNR and VSNR) are consistent with each other and with the fact that denoising was performed, while SSIM is not.

 The best results obtained for the ARF, opt-MRF, and MLP methods occurred with a $\sigma = 25$ filter while the BM3D provided its best results with a $\sigma =50$ filter.
-The results for Table \ref{tab:DenoisingResults} show that the ARF, opt-MRF, and MLP methods performed about the same, while BM3D performed the best on all three cameras.
-In particular when examining the performance between MLP and BM3D for real noisy images these results do not lead to the same conclusions as in \cite{NeuralNetworkCompete} where MLP was comparable to or even slightly outperformed BM3D.
-In the case of the SSIM measure all four denoising methods struggled with the Mi3 and S90 camera, while the MLP underperformed on all three cameras.
+The results from Table \ref{tab:DenoisingResults} show that the BM3D outperformed the other methods on all the cameras using all similarity measures.
+In particular when comparing the performance of BM3D with MLP, opt-MRF, and NLM-ST for real noisy images these results do not lead to the same conclusions as in \cite{NeuralNetworkCompete}, \cite{optMRF}, \cite{lu2015non} where these methods performed as good or better than BM3D on small gray synthetic noisy images.